The Last Jedi

 And that’s what’s so aggrivating about trying to watch The Last Jedi.

-Much like how the baggage of long-term continuity will often hamper the efforts of modern-day comicbook creators, where events that happened decades before, or the events that the powers-that-be have determined must happen, prevent them from being able to truly tell their own actually good stories, the terrible bookends of the Sequel Trilogy are like chains around the ankles of The Last Jedi, making it very difficult for the film to keep swimming.
+Much like how the baggage of long-term continuity in comic books will often hamper the efforts of modern-day comic book creators, where "imporant" events that happened decades ago, or the events that the powers-that-be have determined must happen, prevent creators from being able to truly tell their own actually good stories, the terrible bookends of the Sequel Trilogy are like chains wrapped around the ankles of The Last Jedi, making it very difficult for the film to keep swimming, and eventually dragging it down beneath the surface.

 For instance…

 Despite being played by long time favorite, Andy Serkis, Supreme Leader Snoke isn’t just a wet fart of a bad guy, with a stupid fucking name...
 Snoke.
 Snoke?
 That was the best they could come up with.
 Snoke?
-Anyway, the character represents the worst part of the failure that is the over-arching storyline, and that is because that while he’s the result of the Imperial Cloning Program, he’s not actually a nearly-successful clone of the Emperor, which would have made more sense, he’s just a poorly made but entirely new being, randomly created from a mix of genetics, I guess as a placeholder until the cloning of the Emporer is susccessful?
+Anyway, that character represents the worst part of the failure that is the over-arching storyline, and that is because, while he is the result of the Imperial Cloning Program, he’s not actually a nearly-successful clone of the Emperor, which would have made more sense, he’s just a poorly-made, entirely new being, randomly created from a mix of genetics, I guess as a placeholder until the cloning of the Emporer is susccessful?
 Who knows.
-The problem is (one of them, at least) is that when he then dies, his whole plotline becomes a deadend.
+The problem is (one of them, at least) is that when he dies, his whole plotline becomes a deadend.
+Forcing the question: What was the point of him.
 This already dumb bad guy, who already seemed like a pale imitation of better bad guys, who took up two entire movies in your trilogy, is now meaningless?
-He’s a plotline that just runs off to nowhere and fades away.
+A plotline that just runs off to nowhere and fades away.

-Instead, we get the third film in the Sequel Trilogy famously opening with the hackiest bullshit of all time, Poe Dameron just out-of-left-field explaining to a small crowd that “somehow, Palpatine returned,” which, despite being the beginning of the THIRD FILM IN THE TRILOGY, was apparently meant to be the shock reveal of what was the actual plot all along?
+And then we get the third film in the Sequel Trilogy famously opening with the hackiest bullshit of all time, where Poe Dameron just out-of-left-field explains to a small crowd that “somehow, Palpatine returned,” which, despite happening in the beginning of the THIRD FILM IN THE TRILOGY, was apparently meant to be the shock reveal of what was the actual plot all along?
 They just say it out loud.
-This is a plot point that they didn’t bother explaining, in the movie in which it is crucial to the story.
+This is a plot point that they didn’t bother explaining, in the movie in which it is crucial to the story, after spending the 2/3rds of the trilogy elsewhere?

 That’s so bad!

-And now, even worse, the job of explaining that nebulous bit of garbage, the “somehow” of Palpatine’s return, it has taken over the franchise, as explaining the “somehow” is now the entire point of shows like the Mandalorian, Ahsoka, and the Bad Batch.
+And now, even worse, the job of explaining that nebulous bit of garbage, the “somehow” of Palpatine’s return, it has taken over the entire god damn franchise, and now, as a result, the explaining of that “somehow” is now the entire point of shows like the Mandalorian, Ahsoka, and the Bad Batch, and probably more to come.

 It’s all so bad.

-These unimaginative loser asshole “fans” were super pissed that Luke didn’t go the expected route, that his story instead reflected that of a man who came from a family long plagued by a struggle with the Dark Side, and as a result has had a life made of triumphs and mistakes.
+These unimaginative loser asshole “fans” were so pissed that Luke didn’t go the expected 2-D hero route, and that instead his story was much more of a complex one, reflecting that of a man who came from a family long plagued by a struggle with the Dark Side, and as a result had a life made of triumphs and mistakes.
 They wanted something more akin to the simple idiot rehash that The Force Awakens provided.
 They didn’t want narrative and character arcs, they wanted cozy fan-fiction.
 They wanted boring and expected, not an examination of the franchise’s legacy both in-world and meta-textually.
-They didn’t want an examination of revolutions and legends and their reality.
-They certainly didn’t want a film with jokes, which are the bane of the self-serious boring-ass nerd’s existence.
+They didn’t want an examination of revolutions and legends weighed against their own realities.
+They certainly didn’t want a film that had any jokes at all, which are the bane of the self-serious boring-ass nerd’s existence.

 There’s no greater commentary on the toxicity of modern day fandom in this entire franchise than the character of Kylo Renn.
-The son of a legendary family legacy, born on third base and mad about it, slavishly devoted to his skewed perception of the past, and feeling like he was unfairly rejected for his unwillingness to see a new world, he is violently resistant to the idea of new eras and new players.
-In short, he is a sad little fucker, and a boring and obvious bad guy for the most part, but still…
+The son of a legendary family legacy, born on third base and mad about it, slavishly devoted to his skewed perception of the past, and believing he was unfairly rejected by his betters for his unwillingness to see a new world, he is violently resistant to the idea of new eras and new players.
+In short, he is a sad little fucker, and a boring and obvious loser of a bad guy.

-They wanted Han and Luke and Leia to all do a group side hug and be like “we’re all buddies!”
-Something we’ve already seen.
-Go watch the original trilogy or read some of the crappy novels.
-You don’t need more of that.
+In short, they wanted Han and Luke and Leia to all do a big group side hug and be like “We’re all buddies!
+We're so stoked to be back together again doing the exact same shit we did already!”
+Go watch the original trilogy or read some of the crappy novels if that's what you want.
+You don’t need any more of that.
 They wanted “let’s show these young ‘uns how to be rebels!”
-Which is boring.
-Go write your own fanfic if that’s the kind of treading water bullshit you want.
+Nothing but boring and unimaginative bullshit.
+Go write your fanfic if that’s the kind of treading water trash you want.

 Some fans, right?